Following the progress of the 737 Flight Test Program

 First flight of the 737 MAX-9, 10:52am PT, 13 Apr 2017.
 Boeing Test & Evaluation engineering test pilot Christine Walsh (in command) and Chief model pilot test Ed Wilson (RHS) from Renton to Boeing Field.
 The flight lasted 2 hours 42 minutes.

-Testing through the second half of 2017 will focus on areas such as "performance, stability control and autoland – those things associated with the longer body of the Max 9", said Keith Leverkuhn.
-"We expect to finish up flight-testing by the end of 2017, certify in the first quarter of 2018 and deliver shortly after."
+Testing through the second half of 2017 focused on areas such as "performance, stability control and autoland – those things associated with the longer body of the Max 9", said Keith Leverkuhn.
+Flight-testing finished at the end of 2017, with certification on 16 Feb 2018 and the first delivery on 21 March 2018.